MarrisSparrisNilsson/AAIS_project/README.md

 ## Conclusion and Reflection

-The project successfully implemented an invoice processing system using a pre-trained Qwen3-VL-2B model.
-Docker containerization worked well for consistent deployment, and MLFlow effectively tracked experiments.FastAPI provided a robust API for the application.
+We attempted to implement an invoice processing system using a pre-trained Qwen3-VL-2B model.
+Docker containerization worked well for consistent deployment, and MLFlow effectively tracked experiments.
+FastAPI provided a robust API for the application.

 However, the main challenge was fine-tuning, where results sometimes worsened rather than improved, and integrating all components into a complete pipeline required significant effort.